 If you want to switch to Libre Office the commands

-are all you need (where xx is your two letter country code).
+are all you need (where xx is your two letter country code - not all are available).

 sudo apt-get update